 Dr. Sacks's primary clinical focus is in diabetes mellitus, with an emphasis on the interface between the clinical laboratory and patient care.
 In this endeavor, he has worked closely with the American Diabetes Association.
 He is Chair of the National Glycohemoglobin Standardization Program (NGSP) steering committee.
 He was Director of the Young Investigator Program of the Academy of Clinical Laboratory Physicians and Scientists (ACLPS) from 1995-2001 and later served as President of ACLPS.
 In addition, he serves on or chairs several other national and international committees.
 He was elected a Fellow of the Royal College of Pathologists in 1998.

-Dr. Sacks has published more than 180 articles in scientific journals.
+Dr. Sacks has published more than 200 peer-reviewed articles in scientific journals.
 He has been a member of the editorial board of Clinical Chemistry since 1995 and is currently an Associate Editor of the journal.
 In addition, he has served on several other editorial boards, including The Journal of Biological Chemistry, The American Journal of Pathology and The American Journal of Clinical Pathology and is a member of the editorial advisory panel of The Biochemical Journal.

 Selected Honors and Awards